 The History of Vergina and Aigai

-Although the modern town of Vergina dates from after the First World War, the area’s history runs into the distant past.
+The modern name Vergina dates from after the First World War, but the history of Aigai, a sacred city of the Macedonian Kingdom (and the first capital of ancient Macedonia) has roots that go back into the distant past.

 “an exceptional testimony to a significant development in European civilization, at the transition from classical city-state to the imperial structure of the Hellenistic and Roman periods.”